Congressional District # 02

 A Unilateral Administrative Order was issued by the EPA on June 22, 1994.
 The potentially responsible party (PRP), CPC International, began design of the remedy in 1994.
 In July 1999, the PRP ceased all work, after receiving a favorable legal decision on the issue of its underlying liability at the site.
 Currently, the EPA and the State of Michigan are addressing the remaining cleanup through fund-financed action.

 Predesign work indicated that approximately 200 cubic yards of contaminated soil remains.
 Predesign groundwater investigations concluded that the contaminant concentrations had declined and had not migrated from the site.
 Based on these findings, a Record of Decision amendment was signed on June 29, 2001 to include soil excavation with offsite disposal, groundwater extraction and treatment, on-site consolidation and capping of contaminated soils.
 The Remedial Action was determined operational and functional in August 2002.
-The Long Term Remedial Action (LTRA) of groundwater extraction and treatment is currently on-going at the site under EPA oversight.
-LTRA will continue until August 2012 at which time, Operation and Maintenance of the remedy under the State of Michigan's oversight will begin.
+The Long Term Remedial Action (LTRA) of groundwater extraction and treatment was completed under EPA oversight in August 2012.
+Operation and Maintenance of the remedy under the State of Michigan's oversight began August 29, 2012.

 A Five Year Review was completed in September 2005.
 This review found that the remedy was protective in the short-term.
 However, in order for the remedy to be protective in the long-term; institutional controls, such as a restrictive covenant on the property, needed to be implemented and enforceable.
 On October 30, 2007, a Restrictive Covenant was signed by the property owners and filed in the Muskegon County Michigan Register of Deeds office.